Better late, then? The hardness of choosing delays to meet passenger demands in temporal graphs: Introduction

 \subsection{Discussion and open questions}

-We show that \textsc{Path DB} is in P and that \delaybetter ~is fpt parameterized by $|D|+\fes(G)$, where $\fes$ is the size of smallest feedback edge set of $G$.
-It seems likely that the techniques used in those proofs could actually solve a broader family of problems - including, for example, the natural extension of \delaybetter ~wherein demands specify a departure time as well as an arrival time, but also possibly problems which do not specify individual demands as part of the input.
+We show that ($\delta$-)\textsc{Path DB} is in P and that ($\delta$-)\delaybetter ~is fpt parameterized by $|D|+\fes$, where $\fes$ is the size of smallest feedback edge set of (the undirected version of) $\footprint$.
+It seems likely that the techniques used in those proofs could actually solve a broader family of problems -- including, for example, the natural extension of \delaybetter ~wherein demands specify a departure time as well as an arrival time, but also possibly problems which do not specify individual demands as part of the input.
 Can dependence on $|D|$ be eliminated from our fpt result?
 If not, then what structural parameter is sufficient to yield an fpt result without requiring $|D|$ as a parameter?
 A more general question for future study is: what family of temporal graph modification problems admit an fpt algorithm in the size of the feedback edge set?
+Separately, what is complexity of the problems parameterized by fine-grained temporal parameters (e.g., vertex interval membership width \cite{bumpus_vimw_2021}), or by smaller structural parameters than $\rho$ (e.g., the feedback vertex number)?
+We note that for directed graphs, the size of a minimum feedback arc set (the deletion of which leaves a directed acyclic graph, or DAG) is insufficient, since we show in \cref{thm:planar} that the problem is NP-complete restricted to (planar) DAGs.

-Our proof of \cref{thm:undir-np-c-lifetime2} uses a reduction from a variant of \textsc{NAE 3SAT}, the restriction of which to planar instances is solvable in polynomial time \cite{moret_planarNAE3SAT_1988}.
-Another question we leave open with no obvious answer is then: what is the complexity of \delaybetter ~restricted to planar inputs with $\tmax \in [2,18]$?
+Another question we leave open is: what is the complexity of \delaybetter ~restricted to planar inputs with $\tmax \in [2,18]$?
+(Our proofs of Theorems \ref{thm:undir-np-c-lifetime2} and \ref{thm:dir-np-c-lifetime2} do not preserve planarity, and moreover reduce from a variant of \textsc{NAE 3SAT}, the restriction of which to planar instances is solvable in polynomial time \cite{moret_planarNAE3SAT_1988}.)
 Also stemming from our planar proof is the question of whether $\delta$-\delaybetter ~restricted to planar graphs is computationally easy or hard for values of $\delta$ below $10$.
 Our proof was aimed at minimizing $\tmax$ while retaining planarity, so we expect that some easy adjustments to it might yield hardness for, e.g., $\delta=9$, but we expect different techniques are necessary to deal with the case of $\delta=1$ on planar graphs.

+Yet another direction our investigation could be extended is to consider \emph{non-simple} temporal graphs.
+Our hardness results extend immediately to this case, but our algorithms do not -- in the non-simple setting, we do not expect our linear programming approach to work, and it is not even obvious whether our problems would be tractable restricted to trees.

 Lastly, we observe that our results for directed and undirected versions of the problem are the same.
 This is particularly surprising because some of our results require substantially different proofs for each setting.
 An open question for future work is then: are there any natural restrictions on the input which entail instances are tractable in the directed case and computationally hard in the undirected case (or vice versa)?